microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationcategory-delta.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of [educationCategory](../resources/educationcategory.md) objects with delta support.

-Delta query supports **assignment categories** to effectively query new or modified entities without performing a full read of the **categories** every request.
+Get a list of newly created or updated [educationCategory](../resources/educationcategory.md) objects without performing a full read of the collection.

 Delete operations are not covered.